Largenty/Formik-tools/README.md

 For this project you need to downgrade your node version to 14 min. use :
 `nvm use 14`

+Start the project : `nvm run start`

+# Submit result :

+The submit result is on your dev tools.
+The submit button will return a console.log

 Enjoy it ! :)